Operation Fascination: Diana Rigg

 With the now constant re-emergence of The Avengers we are simultaneously shown two Diana Riggs: the youthful vibrant 28 year old karate chopping Emma Peel, and a second, the more mature actress, usually seen playing eccentric character roles.
 But both Diana’s hold audiences transfixed, the youthful ghost so tied in with the vision on the Swinging Sixties haunting the 21st Century Diana.

-Over the last thirty-three years she has played an amazing array of strong female characters, but they have nearly always fallen into the supporting actress category.
-In the last couple of years Diana Rigg has once starred in her own major TV series, BBC TV’s Mrs Bradley Mysteries of which further episodes are promised.
+Over the last forty-odd years she has played an amazing array of strong female characters, but they have nearly always fallen into the supporting actress category.

 Diana Rigg has been able to bridge the gap between pop culture and high art – she is welcomed and accepted both as vixen and sex kitten on the TV screen, and notable player of classical theatre.
 Long may she do so.